ducalpha/greenbag/README.md

 * Does not automatically detect network interfaces in the system.
 * Does not automatically determine whether a network interface is LTE or WiFi.
 * Uses disk to store in-progress file parts.
 Future versions should try to store them in memory.
-* Requires MaxKeepAliveRequests on the server side.
+* Requires large MaxKeepAliveRequests on the server side.
+Future versions should reduce number of requests sent over each persistent connection.
 * Does not determine bitrates of videos automatically.
 * Does not setup routing tables on client automatically.

 ## How to enable multiple network interfaces on Android
-In order to enable LTE and WiFi simultaneously on Samsung Galaxy S2 phone where the source code of the Android framework was not available, we reversed engineered and modified ConnectivityService in the Android framework.
+In order to enable LTE and WiFi simultaneously you need to modify the ConnectivityService of Android Framework.
+On proprietary phones where the source code of the Android Framework is not available, you may need to reverse engineer and modified the ConnectivityService.
 You can find details in [How to Enable Multiple Network Interfaces on Android](https://docs.google.com/document/d/1zpRF1jbZ6egCjiRn0DGuIvaAHzBEEisHnEoX3U4oupE/edit?usp=sharing).